luau-project/minpack-builder/doc/README.md

 > [!IMPORTANT]
 >
-> At the moment, we have guides to build and install minpack on Windows and Linux, using either GFortran or Intel Fortran Compiler (ifx).
+> Currently, even though the documentation for usage is not in a complete state, we have guides to build and install minpack on Windows and Linux, using different Fortran compilers: GFortran or Intel Fortran Compiler (ifx).

 The build-and-install usage is split by platform and Fortran compiler.
 For now, we have the following guides: